Rain looms as search for California wildfire missing continues

-(Reuters) - Emergency services renewed their search through charred wreckage of California’s deadliest ever wildfire for the nearly 1,000 people still unaccounted for, with rain on the horizon that should help fire crews fighting the blaze but complicate efforts to find its victims.
+(Reuters) - Emergency services renewed their search through the charred wreckage of California’s deadliest ever wildfire for the nearly 1,000 people still unaccounted for on Monday, with rain expected that should help fire crews fighting the blaze but complicate efforts to find its victims.

-The remains of 77 people have been recovered, the Butte County Sheriff’s Office said late Sunday, as it cut the number of missing to 993 from 1,276.
+The remains of 77 people have been recovered, the Butte County Sheriff’s Office said late on Sunday, as it cut the number of missing to 993 from 1,276.

 The number of missing has fluctuated dramatically over the last week as reports have come in from rescue teams in the field.
-The sheriff’s office said that the number will continue move up and down as remains are found, more missing reports come in and people who have been reported missing turn up safe.
+The sheriff’s office said that the number will continue to move up and down as remains are found, more missing reports come in and people who have been reported missing turn up safe.

+Some people appear to have been added to the list more than once under variant spellings of their names, the Los Angeles Times reported.

 The Camp Fire broke out in northern California on Nov.
 8 and quickly all but obliterated Paradise, a mountain town of nearly 27,000 people around 90 miles (150 km) north of the state’s capital, Sacramento.

-Officials said it had consumed about 110,000 acres and was 66 percent contained early Monday, up from 65 percent late Sunday, as “firefighters continued to strengthen and improve control lines,” the California Department of Forestry and Fire Protection (Cal Fire) said.
+It has burned about 151,000 acres (61,107 hectares) and was 66 percent contained early on Monday, up from 65 percent late on Sunday, the California Department of Forestry and Fire Protection (Cal Fire) said.

-Up to four inches (10 cm) of rain are expected to fall north of San Francisco between late Tuesday and Friday, said Patrick Burke, a forecaster at the National Weather Service’s Weather Prediction Center in Maryland.
-“This weather system is locked in,” he said.
+Up to four inches (10 cm) of rain is expected to fall north of San Francisco between late Tuesday and Friday, said Patrick Burke, a forecaster at the National Weather Service’s Weather Prediction Center in Maryland.

-However, rain would also make it harder for forensic teams sifting through ash and dirt looking for the bones of the dead.
+Heavy rain could aid with containing the fire this week, but may also make it harder for teams sifting through ash and dirt looking for bodies.

-“The rain will easily disturb the soil where remains might be found,” the National Weather Service’s Burke said.
+Colleen Fitzpatrick, founder of the California-based consulting company Identifinders International, said the expected rain will turn the site into a “muddy, mushy mess,” slick with wet ash.

+“It’s going to coat things and stick to things and it’s going to make it a lot harder to find remains,” she said.
+“There’s really nothing that can be done about this.
+The workers looking for remains are going to be stuck with this.”

 Pathologists from the University of Nevada, Reno, worked through the weekend as firefighters peeled back debris, collecting bits of burned bones and photographing everything that might help identify the victims.